-SCAM ALERT - The U.S. government will never call you!
-Beware scammers and imposters calling from recognized government numbers claiming you are in violation of your immigration status and asking you for money.
+SCAM ALERT - Government officials (either U.S. or international) will never call you!
+Beware scammers and imposters calling from recognized government numbers claiming you are in violation of your immigration status, social security status, etc., and asking you for money.
 Please review the information carefully and contact OIA any time you have any questions about your immigration statuses or requests you receive.

 Scammers will demand the individual provide or verify personally identifiable information, often by telling individuals that they are victims of identity theft, in violation of address updates, or other violations.